 Because of its high net charge albumin possesses excellent binding capacities, among other things for water, calcium, sodium and trace elements.
 Albumin is also an important transport protein for fatty acids, bilirubin and hormones as well as for many drugs.
-Although these transport qualities are of physiological and pharmacological importance, no therapeutic indication is documented for administering human albumin to improve the transport function.
+Although these transport qualities are of physiological and pharmacological importance, there is at best a reasonable therapeutic indication for administering HA for binding of bilirubin and thus reduction of the need for phototherapy and exchange transfusion in neonates with severe hyperbilirubinemia [45, 66, 96].